 - Sauté the garlic, ginger, and spices to warm through until fragrant.

-- Add in the tomatoes, chickpeas, and broth.
+- Add in the tomatoes, chickpeas, and veggie broth.

 - Let the sauce simmer with the lid half on while the sauce thickens up.

-- Stir in hot pepper flakes and kasoori methi.
+- Stir in the vegan cream, hot pepper flakes, and kasoori methi.
 Taste and adjust seasoning.